Notre Dame alumna MacKenzie Isaac named 2022 Rhodes Scholar

-University of Notre Dame senior Prathm Juneja has been named to the United States Rhodes Scholar Class of 2020.
-Juneja, of Edison, New Jersey is one of 32 Rhodes Scholars selected from a pool of 963 candidates.
-He is Notre Dame’s 20th Rhodes Scholar and will commence his studies in Oxford in October.
+University of Notre Dame alumna MacKenzie Isaac will study at the University of Oxford in England next year as a member of the United States Rhodes Scholar Class of 2022.
+She is one of 32 Rhodes Scholars selected from a pool of 826 candidates this year, and is Notre Dame’s 21st Rhodes Scholar overall and fourth in the past five years.

-“Notre Dame could not be prouder of Prathm Juneja because he was selected not for his scholarly achievement alone, but — in the words of the Rhodes Trust — ‘for their character, commitment to others and to the common good, and for their potential for leadership in whatever domains their careers may lead,’” said Notre Dame President Rev. John I. Jenkins, C.S.C.
-“Congratulations to Prathm and to the Notre Dame faculty and staff of the Flatley Center for Undergraduate Scholarly Engagement who helped him to reach this point in his academic journey.”
+“Notre Dame could not be prouder of MacKenzie because she was selected not for scholarly achievement alone, but — in the words of the Rhodes Trust — for ‘character, commitment to others and to the common good, and for their potential for leadership in whatever domains their careers may lead,’” said Notre Dame President Rev. John I. Jenkins, C.S.C.
+“On behalf of the entire University community, I offer sincere congratulations to MacKenzie, to her family, and to the faculty and staff who provided invaluable support and encouragement, especially those in the Center for Undergraduate Scholarly Engagement.”

 University of Notre Dame Rhodes Scholars

 - Robert Shea ’23

 - James Greene ’48

 - Donald C. Sniegowski ’56

 - John Gearen ’65

 - John P. Santos ’79